PicusZeus/modern_greek_accentuation/README.md

 ## Change Log

+ * 0.2.5 Small improvements to augmentify module, now it deals correctly with accented prefixes when creating augmented stems
  * 0.2.4 Added convert_to_monotonic function
  * 0.2.3 Fixed issue with syllabification, where iota with diaeresis is not an independent vowel (roloiou), also fixed a secondary issue with accentuation, where previously redundant diaeresis was not removed in above cases.
  * 0.2.2 Fixed issue with internal augmentation with unaccented augment, now it gives such an option